 There are three types of hardy tropical plants we are going to cover for the sake of planning such a space.
 There are too many to list them all, so if you choose a few in each category, you are well on your way to a tropical zone!
 Remember, to always have hardscaping structure when trying to grow a “wilder” type of naturalized garden like this.
 A well placed path, deck, or gazebo will help pull the garden together when those huge leaves, bountiful flowers and dramatic focal points start to make your world their own!

-Height and Drama
+Height and Drama of Tropical Plants

 The most cold hardy palm grown in the U.S. is called the Windmill Palm.
 Hardy down to zone 7, it can be made even more hardy by taking winter precautions.
 Many gardeners grow palms in Ohio, New York and Virginia, by wrapping the tree with burlap, planting in a wind protected position, and mulching deeply.
 Generally grows 10- 20 feet tall, in full to partial sun.
 Can be potted in a large container.
 Often used at tropical location hotels.
 Photo from ‘Fast Growing Trees‘.